Business tips

 • Clear Performance Metrics – Clients can track clicks, conversions, and cost per acquisition in real time.

-• Predictability – Businesses know they will appear in search results as long as they continue paying.
+• Predictability – Businesses know they will appear in relevant search results as long as they continue paying.

-A Reddit user who runs a PPC agency shared:
+A Reddit user working with PPC shared:

 Why SEO Is Harder to Sell – But More Valuable